 In some cases, the above (and other) visa holders can actually obtain derivative visas for certain members of their work staff.
-For example, there's an O-2 visa available to essential support staff of O-1 visa holders, and P-1 visas are available to the essential support staff of athletes and entertainers.
-Nevertheless, the B-1 is a valuable option in cases where no other visa is appropriate; most often where the servant or other worker's job is not actually connected to the primary visa holder's work, but has more to do with his or her home life.
+For example, there's an O-2 visa available to essential support staff of O-1 visa holders, and P-1S visas are available to the essential support staff of athletes and entertainers.
+Nevertheless, the B-1 is a valuable option in cases where no other visa is appropriate—most often where the servant or other worker's job is not actually connected to the primary visa holder's work, but has more to do with the primary visa holder's domestic or home life.

-The process of applying for a B-1 visa to the U.S. is fairly simple.
-The person must fill out one U.S. government form, prepare some documents (including proof of ties to the home country and proof that the person meets the criteria listed above, such as the employer letter mentioned, a copy of the employment contract, and proof that you have purchased plane tickets for your employee), pay some fees, and visit a U.S. consulate for a personal interview.
-See “Application Process for a B-1 or B-2 Visitor Visa” for an overview of the process.
+The process of applying for a B-1 visa to the United States is fairly simple.
+Applicants must fill out one U.S. government form, prepare some documents (including proof of ties to the home country and proof that they meet the criteria listed above, such as the employer letter mentioned, a copy of the employment contract, and proof that you have purchased plane tickets for them), pay some fees, and visit a U.S. consulate for a personal interview.
+See Application Process for a B-1 or B-2 Visitor Visa for an overview of the process.

-USCIS processing times for this application (made on USCIS Form I-765) vary, but your employee can probably expect to wait around three months for a decision.
-See “Filling Out Form I-765” for more on this.
-Your employee will start his or her U.S. stay with a long vacation!
+USCIS processing times for this application (made on USCIS Form I-765) vary, but be prepared to wait several months for a decision.
+See Filling Out Form I-765 for more on this.
+Your domestic employee will start their U.S. stays with a long vacation!

-If you are in the U.S. on a work-based nonimmigrant visa, it's entirely possible that your permitted stay will last longer than your employees’.
-An employee on a B-1 visa will be permitted no more than one year's stay at the beginning.
-He or she can apply for extensions, in time periods of up to six months at a time.
+If you are in the U.S. on a work-based nonimmigrant visa, it's entirely possible that your permitted stay will last longer than your employees'.
+Employee on a B-1 visa will be permitted no more than one year's stay at the beginning.
+They can apply for extensions, in time periods of up to six months at a time.
 The initial work permit will last only as long as the initial permitted B-1 stay.
-So you'll need to plan ahead for renewing both your employees' status in the U.S. and their work permits.
-See “Filling Out Form I-539 to Extend Nonimmigrant Visa” for more information.
+So, you'll need to plan ahead for renewing both your employees' status in the U.S. and their work permits.
+See Filling Out Form I-539 to Extend Nonimmigrant Visa for more information.

 It should also go without saying that if you, as the primary visa holder, leave the U.S. earlier than intended, your employees' B-1 status will evaporate as well.
-They should take care to leave the U.S. at the end of their permitted stay -- accrual of unlawful presence in the U.S. can have serious consequences for their right to return.
+They should take care to leave the U.S. at the end of their permitted stay.
+Accrual of unlawful presence in the U.S. can have serious consequences for their right to return.